SilentNightx/VitaDockPlus/README.md

 VitaDock+ can handle audio in several ways.

 1. Use a 3.5mm AUX cable directly from the Vita into your sound system.
-2. Connect to the dock on your Vita using BLuetooth.
+2. Connect to the dock on your Vita using Bluetooth.
 3. Use a 3.5mm AUX cable from the Vita into your dock.

 ## Regarding AUX